evocn/evocn.github.io/content/posts/intro.md

 ---

 Hi there, I'm Alex.
-Here is my first post.
+This is my first post.

-The web has been so wonderful to me (though I spend little time here now).
+The web has been so wonderful to me in my life (though I spend little time here now).

 I love old internet homepages particularly.
 [Here](http://number-none.com/blow/index.html) are a
 [couple](http://nothings.org/) of
 [examples](https://web.archive.org/web/20131011125002/http://www-formal.stanford.edu/jmc/).
-Oh my goodness, there's something so sublime about how raw these pages are, and the way that stupid things are shared so effortlessly, without fear.
+There's something so sublime about how raw these pages are, and the way that stupid things are shared so effortlessly, without fear.
-I sometimes wonder if these pages were even built knowing that this would be a person's public-facing self, or if maybe that idea hadn't fully dawned on them yet.
+I sometimes wonder if these pages were even built knowing that this would be a person's public-facing self, or if maybe that idea hadn't fully dawned on anyone back in the day.
-Perhaps they knew something we all forgot.
+Perhaps they had some confidence that we all forgot.

 When looking at these sites, I particularly love the jack-of-all-trades manner of being that these hackers had/have.